-The book examines the scientific and biblical principles of vision, with a special emphasis on the practical implications of the issue.
+The book examines the scientific and biblical principles of vision in a comprehensive manner, with a special emphasis on the practical implications of the issue.
 As such, it will be of great interest to scholars of Theology, Biblical Studies and Church Growth/Leadership, as well as Organisational Behaviour, Business Management and Psychology.

 Introduction: The Nature and Significance of Vision

 2. Applications of Vision in the Social Sciences

 4. The Essence of Biblical Vision